fragile-credences/fragile-credences.github.io/_posts/2021-05-15-scihub-proxy.md

 We can instruct the operating system to read this file.
 Search for instructions on Google ([example](https://www.google.com/search?q=proxy+auto+configuration+file+mac+os)).

-The first time you use the proxy to access Sci-Hub, the browser will ask you for the username and password to your proxy server.
+When you use the proxy to access Sci-Hub for the first time in a browser session, the browser will ask you for the username and password to your proxy server.
+If you're using Chrome, I'd recommend saving the credentials into the browser's password manager to avoid having to enter them again.[^save-password]

+[^save-password]: You want to use the Chrome password manager because third-party password managers such as 1Password are not able to auto-fill credentials when logging in to a proxy server (as opposed to logging into a webpage).
+Note that if you have a third-party password manager extension installed this will disable the browser setting "Offer to save passwords".
+I recommend that you temporarily disable your password manager extension, log in to your proxy server, save the password into Chrome, and then enable the extension again.

 There are many free proxies on the Internet, but I find that using the services of an actual for-profit proxy company is well worth it, for the greater speed and reliability.
 Currently [webshare.io](https://www.webshare.io/proxy-server?referral_code=1uknewljmt9y) (referral link) offers 1 GB per month free, which is quite a lot of Sci-Hub PDFs.
 After that you can get 250 GB for $2.99 per month.[^webshare]